Towards a more algebraic footing for quantum field theory: The formal and diagrammatic Fourier transform: univariate case

 \subsection{The basic combinatorial structure, and its labelling convention}

 The Subdiagram

 of Diagram~(\ref{CD:diagr2}) suggests that the combinatorial structure and its labelling convention will be decided by the action of the Fourier transform $\FT$ on $e^S$, and Diagram~(\ref{CD:diagr2}) suggests that the action of $\LT$ is to be compatible with this structure.

-To determine the structure, it is sufficient to consider the univariate case in which $\dim(\cV)=N=1$ and to do so briefly for the analytic Fourier transform.
+To determine the structure, it is sufficient to consider the univariate case of 0-dimensional QFT (i.e. QFT with one field on a $0$-dimensional space).
+Briefly, for the analytic Fourier transform, this looks as follows: